 To the extent the Index concentrates (i.e., holds more than 25 percent of its total assets) in the securities of a particular industry or group of related industries, the Fund will concentrate its investments to approximately the same extent as the Index.
-The Adviser expects that the Index, and consequently the Fund, will generally be concentrated in the metals and mining industry.
+The Adviser expects that the Index, and consequently the Fund, will generally be concentrated in the securities of passenger airline companies.